jdfrens/ciat/README.txt

 == DESCRIPTION:

 CIAT (pronounced "dog") provides a system for writing high-level acceptance tests for compilers and interpreters.
 Each acceptance test is entered into a single file, including the test's description, source code, expected target code, and even expected result when executed.

-== FEATURES/PROBLEMS:

-* Description, source code, expected target code, and expected output stored in one file.
-* Tests are executed from a single directory.
-* Project is _very_ immature, so many things are hard coded (have to compile, have to execute, have to compare with +diff+), and other things are _very_ fluid (like the file format).
+The test files can be organized into subdirectories for organizational convenience.

+Output includes immediate feedback indicating which phases are passing, erring, and failing.
+The output also includes an HTML report which provides side-by-side diffs of each phase of the test.

 == SYNOPSIS: